Understanding the Media Library

 • Qualtrics: Embed a Qualtrics embed from a URL

-• Remote Video: An embedded remote video from a site like YouTube or Vimeo
+• Remote Video: An embedded remote video from a site like YouTube or Vimeo from a URL

 • Tableau Visualization: Embed a Tableau visualization on a page easily, just providing the visualization URL